Mikejmoffitt/vimrc/README.md

 * Tabs for indentation, spaces for formatting within a block
 * tab length of four, except for ASM where it's eight
 * A sick pilcrow character
-* Mash F5 to kill off whitspace so your reviewers don't have an aneurysm
+* Mash F5 to kill off whitespace so your reviewers don't have an aneurysm
 * Case insensitive search mostly

 For who